zlatanvasovic/hackwork/CONTRIBUTING.md

   issue.
 - **Be sure that the bug is within the Hackwork core.** I can't fix errors with your web server, but I can help, though.
-- **Share required information.** Tell me what operating system and web server you're using and steps to reproduce the bug, if possible.
+- **Share useful information.** Tell me what operating system and web server you're using and steps to reproduce the bug, if possible.

 ## Pull requests